Skip to main content

 Best practices

-To use Claude in PowerPoint safely and effectively:
+To use Claude for PowerPoint safely and effectively:

 • Always review changes before finalizing your work